gaoyang23nj/gaoyang23nj.github.io/index.md

 layout: default
 ---

-**Yang Gao** received the Ph.D. degree from Southeast University, Nanjing, China in 2022.
+**Yang Gao** received the Ph.D. degree from Southeast University, Nanjing, China, in 2022.
-He is currently a Lecturer in Hainan University, Haikou, China.
+He is currently a Lecturer with the School of Cyberspace Security, Hainan University, Haikou, China.
 His research interests include Opportunistic Network, Selfish Behavior, Mobi1e Computing and Internet of Things.

 Papers: